 Your customer support is one of your biggest assets ⭐

 Customer Supporters are an excellent source of knowledge about your current customers and organization because they are usually right in the middle of the problem.
-Their expertise and emotions are fantastic tools which you can use to remodel your service.
+Their expertise and emotions are fantastic tools that you can use to remodel your service.

-You should consider taking them on-board in the co-creation sessions of your main service.
+You should consider taking them on board in the co-creation sessions of your main service.
 It might be an inspiration for simplifying and improving processes in your company.

 Support talks to your clients, so in fact, it is your voice for the end-users.

 Hints for improving customer experience with redesignBe bold - invent a method to see people in their real work environment

 - Go on a service safari and get hired in your support office

 - Examine artefacts — work manuals, onboarding, mail, voice recording

 Be inclusive - keep in mind that a software change can be difficult for people who learned the system and their workplace - involve them in the co-creation process.